 What is a pneumothorax?

-A pneumothorax is air that is trapped between a lung and the chest wall.
-The air gets there either from the lungs or from outside the body.
+A pneumothorax describes the condition in which air has become trapped between a lung and the chest wall.
+The air usually gets there either from the lungs or from outside the body.

 What are the causes?